Beekeeping on parks and reserves

 Apiculture or beekeeping under licence or permit has been a longstanding use within many parks and reserves.
 In view of the role of honeybees in assuring food security and agricultural exports via crop pollination services, the Victorian Government is actively seeking to expand beekeeping activities on public land.

 Secretary’s Directive 2014

 The Secretary issued a directive on 16 January 2014 that all beekeeping be administered in accordance with the 2013 policy and operating procedure.
 The directive overrides any existing provision within any current management documents including management plans that is inconsistent with the new policy and procedure.
 All applications for new bee sites will be considered within parks and reserves even where the number of existing sites is currently at the bee site capacity prescribed in a management plan.

 2013 policy and standard operating procedure

-The policy and standard operating procedure are available on the DELWP website at: http://www.depi.vic.gov.au/agriculture-and-food/livestock/honey-bees.
+The policy and standard operating procedure are available on the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) website at: agriculture.vic.gov.au/agriculture/livestock/honey-bees.

 Bee Site Locations

 The locations of current licensed and permitted bee sites are available via the DELWP Forest Explorer Geographical Information System.
 Forest Explorer is available at: http://nremap-sc.nre.vic.gov.au/MapShare.v2/imf.jsp?site=forestexplorer (zoom to area of interest, click Map Layers, check Forest Activity, check Regulation, and check Apiary)